grafana/pyroscope/docs/sources/configure-client/language-sdks/dotnet.md

 ### Add profiling labels to your application

-It is possible to add labels to the profiling data.
-These labels can be used to filter the data in the UI.
-Common labels include things like:
+You can add labels to the profiling data to filter the data in the UI.
+Common labels include:
 * `hostname`
 * `region`
 * `team`